-Okay, one last question about KISS, the band you never talked with “Laughs.”
-In 1991 KISS released “God Gave Rock’ n’ Roll to You,” and it was a big hit, and it also brings name Argent back to the headlines.
+Okay, one last question about KISS, the band you never talked with, “Laughs.”
+In 1991 KISS released “God Gave Rock’ n’ Roll to You,” It was a big hit, and it also brought the name Argent back to the headlines.
 And I found it funny when Gene Simmons said, “Yeah, we were supporting Argent back in the day, and now we are giving them something back.”

 It’s true.
 Yeah, it’s true.